 Youth ministry has its challenges – but you also get to play games, which is a major plus!
 Getting kids engaged and comfortable through great games will bring them closer together and keep them coming back week after week.

-Whether you’re looking for outdoor games or indoor group games, here are 25 fun ideas to get you started.
+Whether you’re looking for outdoor games or indoor youth group games, here are 25 fun games for teens to get you started.

 1. Zip Bong